-With the drone-enabled research innovation known as SnotBot, Ocean Alliance has found a way to collect valuable data from whales without disturbing them in their rightful, natural habitats.
-In partnership with Parley and world-leading drone manufacturer DJI, Ocean Alliance recently completed the second SnotBot research expedition in the Sea of Cortez.
+With the drone-enabled research innovation known as SnotBot, together with Ocean Alliance and a collaborative team we've found a way to collect valuable data from whales without disturbing them in their rightful, natural habitats.
+Using technology from drone-leading drone manufacturer DJI, Parley SnotBot completed the second non-invasive whale research expedition in the Sea of Cortez.

 DJI sent a film crew to Mexico to document the expedition.
 Watch the video here:

-Through collaborations with partners such as Parley and DJI, Ocean Alliance has gathered and established the world’s largest global tissue sample collection from a single marine species, sperm whales, and continues to develop and improve benign research tools and techniques.
+Through collaborations with marine experts and technology leaders, the Parley Snotbot crew has gathered and established the world’s largest global tissue sample collection from a single marine species, sperm whales, and continues to develop and improve benign research tools and techniques.